 - Prayer garden for worship and prayer

-The Volunteers in Partnership (VIP) organization offers CCS families and friends the opportunity to get involved and make a difference at Cypress Christian School.
+The volunteer program offers CCS families and friends the opportunity to get involved and make a difference at Cypress Christian School.

 CCS strives to keep parents and students informed at all levels.